jonasbn/til/dockerhub/use_long_names_for_your_base_images.md

 When you are a consumer of base images from DockerHub, do yourself the favor of using the long names.

-In your `Dockerfile` if you just specify the shortname:
+In your `Dockerfile` if you just specify the short name:

 ```Dockerfile
 FROM perl:5.34.0